jugglinmike/command-the-command-line/src/material/networking/exercise/solution.md

    vm$
    ```

-   This step specifies that the host name `speaker.local` should resolve to our
+   This step specifies that the host name `commander.local` should resolve to
-   own system.
+   our own system.
 This sounds like a job for the `/etc/hosts` file.

-   If we try to modify it as the "speaker" user, `nano` will report an error:
+   If we try to modify it as the "vagrant" user, `nano` will report an error:
    "Permission denied."

    ```